AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_chatroom.md

 }
 ```

-## Modifying chat room announcements
+## Modifying a chat room announcement

-Modifies the announcements of the specified chat room.
-The announcement length cannot exceed 512 characters.
+Modifies the announcement text of the specified chat room.
+The length cannot exceed 512 characters.

 ### HTTP request